BlueBoi904/Portfolio-Website/README.md

 # Technologies Used

+- CSS Transitions/Grid/Flex
-- CSS/SASS
+- SASS
 - Javascript
 - HTML

 # What I've Learned

-- Dynamic web styling
+- Advanced web styling techniques using CSS Transitions, Flex, and Grid
 - How to optimize build for mobile devices
 - Creating and properly utilizing mixins